Skalmstang/docker-snapraid/README.md

 * `-v /config` - The location of the Snapraid and SnapRAID-runner configurations
 * `-e PGID` for GroupID - see below for explanation
 * `-e PUID` for UserID - see below for explanation

+### docker-compose
+Simply run the `docker-compose up` in the folder.
+The configuration file delivered in the _config_ folder is an example.
+You can specify the location of your own by setting the _CONFIG\_FOLDER_ variable in the _.env_ file.

 It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it snapraid /bin/bash`.